 - Provide assistance when an incident is investigated.

-- For most minors their work/internship is a learning experience and the supervisor also serves as a mentor and coach.
+For most minors, their work or internship is a learning experience and the supervisor also serves as a mentor and coach.

-- Supervisors of minors carry out important HR- and EHS-related duties and functions.
+Supervisors carry out important HR- and EHS-related duties and functions.

 General supervisory responsibilities